Most Australian News Corp small papers to go digital-only | Times Leader

 News Corp.
 Australasia executive chairman Michael Miller described the shift that will take effect on June 29 as significant and said jobs will be lost.
 He did not say how many.

 “COVID-19 has impacted the sustainability of community and regional publishing.
-Despite the audiences of News Corp.’s digital mastheads growing more than 60% as Australians turned to trusted media sources during the peak of the recent COVID-19 lockdowns, print advertising spending which contributes the majority of our revenues, has accelerated its decline,” Miller said in a statement.
+Despite the audiences of News Corp.’s digital mastheads growing more than 60% as Australians turned to trusted media sources during the peak of the recent COVID-19 lockdowns, print advertising spending which contributes the majority of our revenues, has accelerated its decline,” Miller said.

 Many News Corp. print mastheads were challenged and the double impact of the coronavirus lockdown plus tech platforms such as Google and Facebook not remunerating local publishers for content made the mastheads unsustainable, Miller said.